utk-cs340-fall25/students/mmirusma.md

 I am Madina Mirusmanova and I am a senior studying Computer Science, and minoring in Cybersecurity.
-By taking this course, I hope to learn all I can about ~data analysis and data management~, and gain a solid practical understanding in them also.
+By taking this course, I hope to learn all I can about data analysis and data management, and gain a solid practical understanding in them also.